benjamintillett/chitter-node2/README.md

 Chitter Node
 ===========

+Incomplete!!!

-Building a twitter clone using node.js express, postgres, mocha and zombie
+Building a twitter clone using node.js express, postgres, mocha and zombie.
+Currently you can sign in and out As a user

 How to use
 ----------